wp-plugins/amazon-post-purchase/readme.txt

 === Amazon Post Purchase ===
-Contributors: Richard Luck
+Contributors: Loudlever, Inc.
 Donate link: https://www.literary-arts.org/contribute/
 Tags: affiliate sales, Amazon, ASIN, Amazon Associate, monetize, Loudlever Requires at least: 2.5
-Tested up to: 2.8.4
+Tested up to: 2.9.2
-Stable tag: 1.1.1
+Stable tag: 1.1.2

 Display Amazon products related to a your post or page in a side-bar widget by simply setting the Amazon ASIN (ISBN-10) in Custom Field.